Is Phuket worth visiting?

 The large island is packed full of sun-kissed beaches, stunning viewpoints and amazing adventure opportunities.
 Not to mention the crazy nightlife that Phuket is famous for, bringing every party-reveler’s dreams to life!

 As a result, Phuket’s potential as an ideal tourist destination hasn’t gone unnoticed by travel agencies.
-This has meant that Phuket can often feel very busy and touristy.
+This has meant that it can often feel very busy and touristy.

-You will still find a great number of things to do and sights to explore, but just take in mind you will have to share this beauty with many other tourists.
+You will still find a great number of things to do and sights to explore, but just bear in mind you will have to share this beauty with many other tourists.

 Where to stay in Phuket